ardatan/graphql-tools/website/docs/resolvers.md

 ### addSchemaLevelResolver(schema, rootResolveFunction)

 Some operations, such as authentication, need to be done only once per query.
-Logically, these operations belong in a schema level resolver field resolver, but unfortunately GraphQL-JS does not let you define one. `addSchemaLevelResolver` solves this by modifying the GraphQLSchema that is passed as the first argument.
+Logically, these operations belong in a schema level resolver field resolver, but unfortunately GraphQL-JS does not let you define one. `addSchemaLevelResolver` solves this by returning a new schema with the addition of a root resolve function.

 > You can check [Resolvers Composition](/docs/resolvers-composition) to compose resolvers with an authentication layer, and some checking operations etc.